nikgun1984/quizme-client/README.md

 - Implemented shuffle for cards and progress bar.
 - Quizes for studysets.

-# NEXT TO-DO
-- Searching for other sets
-- Maybe Testing if I got time.

 Other Illustrations:
 Creation of Studyset that consists of flashcards: